WhiteMagic3333/CP-Algo/Mistakes/Readme.md

 Dont get stuck on one technique.
 Dont enforce DP or graph algo or something

 Make a template for index using lower_bound

+While using map, on accessing elements not present will create indexes, and if you reiterate, there will be extra elements having frequency 0

+so better use

+if (m.count(x)) {
+	//you logic here
+}